Kristen Hernandez thought she’d found a bargain on the Carnival Breeze next month. Or, to be more precise, she thought her travel agent had found one.

 That didn’t sit well with Hernandez, who appealed the decision in writing to Carnival and also contacted her local newspaper, the Miami Herald.
 The Herald’s business editor referred the case to me, and I circled back to Hernandez.

 “What’s more upsetting than writing e-mails to Carnival Cruise Lines and not getting responses?” asked Hernandez.
 “Finding out that the balcony you overpaid for is the most basic balcony available.
 I have been trying to get my issue resolved with Carnival, yet I have not heard a satisfying response.
-Apparently with Carnival, the passenger does not always come first.”
+Apparently, with Carnival, the passenger does not always come first.”
+(Related: Did Carnival do enough for their Destiny passengers.)

 This case offers two important lessons.
 The first is the importance of communication.
 Travel agents do their best to disclose the terms of everything you buy, but they don’t — they can’t — explain everything verbally.
 It’s up to you, the customer, to review the fine print and ask any questions you might have.